-Figure 11: The kinematic coverage at different acceptances at 11 GeV.
+Figure 11: The kinematic coverage at 11 GeV within the SoLID acceptance.
+A cut $W^2 > 4$ GeV2 was applied.

-The kinematic coverage in $Q^2$ vs. $x_B$ is shown in Fig. 11, using the existing SoLID detectors to detect protons at $8^{\circ} \sim 24^{\circ}$ .
+The kinematic coverage in Q^2 vs. x_B is shown in Fig. 11, using the existing SoLID detectors to detect electrons, pions and protons at 8° ~ 24°.
 These distributions were weighted by the DEMP unpolarized cross sections and the SoLID acceptance profiles for electrons, pions and protons.
+A cut $W^2 > 4 \ GeV^2$ was also applied to exclude non-DIS events.

-Fig. 12 shows the momentum and angular acceptance of electrons, $\pi^-$ and protons which form the DEMP events and can be detected with the SoLID detectors.
-A cut of $Q^2 > 4$ GeV is applied, since this is the region of greatest physics interest.
+Fig. 12 shows the momentum and angular acceptance of electrons, π^- and protons which form the DEMP events and can be detected with the SoLID detectors.
+Cuts of $Q^2 > 4$ GeV2 and $W^2 > 4$ GeV2 were applied since this is the region of greatest physics interest.
 The recoil protons shown in Fig. 12 have low momenta ranging from 0.3 GeV/c up to 1.2 GeV/c and their rates are distributed nearly uniformly in scattering angle.